 Journals are a depository where your deepest thoughts, insights, and ideas are housed.

 Mires (2020) said, “By journaling about what you believe in, why you believe it, how you feel, and what your goals are, you understand your relationships with these things better.
 This is because you must sort through the mental clutter and provide details on why you do what you do and feel what you feel” (para.10).

 Sir Frances Bacon once said, “Reading makes a full man, conversation a ready man, and writing an exact man.”

-Furthermore, the act of writing allows your subconscious mind to work out problems in unique ways, intensifying the learning process.
+Furthermore, writing allows your subconscious mind to work out problems uniquely, intensifying the learning process.
 You’ll be able to work out problems and get insights while you ponder and write about the things you’re learning” (para.
 41).

-Many great thinkers have lived full lives without documenting their hard-fought ideas and experiences that could have served as benchmarks and roadmaps for future generations.
+Many great thinkers have lived entire lives without documenting their hard-fought ideas and experiences that could have served as benchmarks and roadmaps for future generations.

-The advantage that introverts possess is their natural inclination for long periods of reading, writing, and solitude.
-Advantages that are easily taken for granted because it is second-nature.
+Introverts possess an advantage in their natural inclination for long periods of reading, writing, and solitude.
+Benefits are quickly taken for granted because it is second nature.

 However, merely because something comes easy does not mean it doesn’t require cultivation for excellence.
 In a world fraught with unending challenges, introverts would be remiss in their responsibilities by not becoming active solution providers.

 Journal writing allows you to go to a deeper state of self-analysis in creating a body of work.

 Here are a few suggestions for capitalizing on intellectual breakthroughs with journal writing: